ragb/nvda-ragb-plugins/snapshotversionchecker/README.txt

 Rui Batista <ruiandrebatista@gmail.com>

 == ChangeLog ==

+Version 1.2
+* Using custom webservice to retrieve information.

 Version 1.1:
 * The plugin redirects the user to the snapshot download link instead of the snapshots webpage.
 Type of snapshot (installer or porttable) is deduced according to the currently running copy